tsantef/pf/README.md

 1. Create the directory `/usr/local/bin`
 2. Make sure `/usr/local/bin` is in your path.

-### Windows
+### Windows (with XAMPP, Git for Windows, and Git Bash)

     curl -s https://raw.github.com/phpfog/pf/master/bin/installer | php

+#### Troubleshoot Windows Installation

-sh.exe": php: command not found
+Error: **sh.exe": php: command not found**

-The curl extension for php is not loaded.
+Cause: The curl extension for php is not loaded.

-uncomment out the curl extension in the php.ini
+Fix: uncomment out the curl extension in the php.ini

     extension=php_curl.dll

 ## Usage